about this recipe

 Then, slowly fold in your berries.
 Prepare the muffin tin with paper liners (parchment paper liners are best for this recipe), bake, and let them cool on a wire rack.

-These muffins are perfect for those times when you feel you need something sweet (normally, for me is during the afternoon, before dinner), but you do not want to go overboard with sugar.
-They are super easy to prepare and keep well for a couple of days.
+These muffins are ideal for those moments when you crave something sweet—typically for me, it’s in the afternoon before dinner—but don’t want to indulge in too much sugar.
+They are very easy to prepare and can be stored for a few days.

-Serve with a drizzle of maple syrup if you want them a bit sweeter; you could also make a lemon glaze or serve them with berry chia jam, and why not a little vegan butter?
+If you want them a bit sweeter, serve with a drizzle of maple syrup.
+You could also make a lemon glaze or serve them with berry chia jam, and why not a little vegan butter?

 Equipment